Zepeng-Mu/myWebsite/content/authors/admin/_index.md

 +++

-This is the personal website of Zepeng Mu.
-My English nickname is Phoenix.
-I am now a Ph.D. student in [Committee of Genetics, Genomcis, and Systems Biology (GGSB)](https://ggsb.uchicago.edu/) at [The University of Chicago](https://www.uchicago.edu/).
-I took my undergraduate education at [University of Chinese Academy of Sciences (UCAS)](http://english.ucas.ac.cn/) majoring in Biological Sciences.
-My major interest is to use genomics technologies with proper statistical methods to understand how genetics variants affect human complex traits, including autoimmune diseases.
+I am a Ph.D. candidate in [Committee on Genetics, Genomcis and Systems Biology (GGSB)](https://ggsb.uchicago.edu/) at [The University of Chicago](https://www.uchicago.edu/).
+I took my undergraduate education at [University of Chinese Academy of Sciences (UCAS)](http://english.ucas.ac.cn/), majoring in Biological Sciences.
+My main research interests are to use genomics technologies with proper statistical methods to understand how genetics variants affect human complex traits, especially autoimmune diseases.